dhiraj9087/2_Player_Chess_Game/README.md

 ## Overview

-This project aims to provide a simple yet functional chess game interface where players can enjoy playing against each other.
+This project aims to provide a simple yet functional chess game interface where players can enjoy playing against each other as well as playing against bot.

 ## Features